Prosumma/CoreDataQueryInterface/README.md

 ### Kudos

 My thanks to [Pat Goley](https://github.com/patgoley) for providing the impetus for and assistance with type safety in filter expressions.

+### Help & Support

+If you need help with CDQI, send me a message on [Twitter](https://twitter.com/prosumma).
+If you've found a problem with CDQI or think you can improve upon it, open an [issue](https://github.com/Prosumma/CoreDataQueryInterface/issues) or send me a pull request.